 Any child over the age of seven years will need to join our First Holy Communion programme, (see below) and will receive the Sacrament of Baptism during their formation.

 If you are an Adult seeking Baptism or Confirmation, please attend the Journey in Faith course, which is a course of instruction for those who want to learn more about the Catholic faith, perhaps with an aim of joining.
-Thursday evenings, 8pm-9pm in the meeting room at St Thomas Aquinas.
+Please contact the Parish Office for more information.